-Supermarket operator Albertson's LLC is on a yo-yo diet.
+Supermarket operator Albertsons is on a yo-yo diet.
 After shrinking dramatically, the grocery chain is back in growth mode.
 The company operates more than 1,100 supermarkets in some 15 states under the Albertsons, Jewel-Osco, Shaw's/Star Market, Acme, and United banners, among others.
-Albertson's LLC was formed in 2006 when the assets of Albertsons Inc. were sold to three separate companies, including wholesaler SUPERVALU, which acquired the majority of the stores.
-In 2013, Albertsons bought those stores back from SUPERVALU and has since gone on to make other acquisitions.
-The grocery chain traces its roots to 1939 when Joe Albertson opened his first grocery store in Boise, Idaho.
+Albertsons LLC was formed in 2006 when the assets of Albertsons Inc. were sold to three separate companies, including wholesaler SUPERVALU, which acquired the majority of the stores.
+In 2013, Albertsons bought those stores back from SUPERVALU and has since gone on to make other acquisitions (including a merger with Safeway in 2015).
+The grocery chain traces its roots to 1939; it filed to go public in 2015.

 Albertsons' stores rang up an estimated $23 billion in sales in 2013.

-Albertsons LLC hews to a decentralized operating strategy that empowers local management to build stronger brands across diverse market areas.
-That strategy should come in handy when Albertsons LLC's parent company, AB Acquisition LLC, completes the acquisition of California grocery-giant Safeway for $9.4 billion in 2014.
-Post-sale, Safeway will be run by Albertsons LLC's CEO Bob Miller.
+Albertsons hews to a decentralized operating strategy that empowers local management to build stronger brands across diverse market areas.

 Mergers and Acquisitions

-In March 2013 Albertson's LLC acquired all of the remaining Albertson's grocery stores in California, Idaho, Montana, North Dakota, Nevada, Oregon, Wyoming, and Utah that were formerly owned by SUPERVALU.
+In March 2013 the company acquired all of the remaining Albertsons grocery stores in California, Idaho, Montana, North Dakota, Nevada, Oregon, Wyoming, and Utah that were formerly owned by SUPERVALU.
 The purchase included 877 stores in all.